ahluwalij/NodePath/README.md

 <img src="/images/demo.png" alt="NViz Neural Network Visualization" width="1000"/>

-## 💼 For Recruiters and Developers 💼
+## 💼 Note: For Recruiters and Developers 💼

 As an open-source project, NViz reflects a commitment to transparency and community-driven improvement.
 It's not just a tool but a demonstration of practical software engineering skills, including: